ClintMaruti/basiGo/README.md

 npm install
 ```

 -   Step 3: There's a `.envExample` file in the repository.
-You'll need to fill up the variables with the values of your database
+You'll need to fill up the variables with the values of your database then rename it to `.env`
 -   Step 4: Spin up the app by running:

 ```